zvilardell/CineFile/README.md

 # CineFile
-Swift app for keeping track of your personal movie collection, powered by the TMDb API.
+Swift app for keeping track of your personal movie collection, powered by TMDb.
+(This product uses the TMDb API but is not endorsed or certified by TMDb.)